ttoino/feup-so/f2/README.md

 The values *x* and *y* represent, respectively, the real and imaginary parts of *z*.

 The following C header file (a file with the extension `.h`) defines a new datatype called `complex` that can be used to implement a library of functions that operate on complex numbers.
-The list of such functions and their types (the library’s Application Programmer’s Interface or API) is also provided in this file (`complex.h`):
+The list of such functions and their types (the library's Application Programmer's Interface or API) is also provided in this file (`complex.h`):

 ```c
 /* definition of new type complex */